 “Medium adaptability to a flat life.”

 The Jack Russell is a small dog that adapts well to a balanced life with a garden or courtyard where it can vent its hyperactivity.
-He needs to exercise and relieve his vigour, which could cause discomfort if not vented properly.
+It needs exercise to relieve its vigour, which could cause discomfort if not vented properly.
 The owner of a Jack Russell is deeply committed to entertaining and exercising his pet.

 Tolerance of being alone